dimuslv/mod-comparisons2/readme.md

 In general, you can drag all windows around by clicking and dragging on their title bars, minimize and close them by clicking the respective icons and click on options to select/toggle them.
 You can look around the various options I added, hopefully it should be clear enough what they do, and also suggest new ones if you want any.
 Besides the main menu, you can also toggle the visibility of the input string by pressing `I`, variable window by pressing `V` and timer by pressing `T`.

-Another thing useful for general practicing is savestates, just as before, you can save a state by holding Shift and pressing any number 0-9 and load a state by simply pressing that number.
-Unfortunately, just as earlier, loading a state can be pretty slow because it plays back inputs from the very beginning each time.
+Another thing useful for general practicing is savestates, you can save a state by holding Shift and pressing any number 0-9 and load a state by simply pressing that number.
+Unfortunately, loading a state can be pretty slow because it plays back inputs from the very beginning each time.
 Loading a state can desync if the playback is influenced by RNG (to fix that, you can input `r#`, where `#` is any number, at the beginning of the input string, which sets the RNG seed to a specific value), the options at "Testing vars" are set to different values than they were when saving the state, or the playback depends on very specific laser-bomb interactions or other things that depend on the hitTest function (unfortunately not really fixable, it's basically the same thing as why spike glitch doesn't work on the Red Ball 1 TAS mod instant playback).

 # TAS controls